-- 1. The Rental Assistance Demonstration (RAD). - 2.
-Demolishing or disposing of (selling) public housing (Section 18). - 3.
-Voluntary conversion of public housing to vouchers (Section 22).
+- 1. Demolishing or disposing of (selling) public housing (Section 18). - 2.
+Voluntary conversion of public housing to vouchers (Section 22). - 3.
+The Rental Assistance Demonstration (RAD).

-While these are already available to PHAs, repositioning is meant to make things easier.
+While these were already available to PHAs, repositioning is meant to make things easier.
 Each strategy is discussed below.